hrioch/NLP/README.md

 The guessing game chooses a word at random and displays many empty characters to which the user must try to fill out correctly.
 There is a score system and updated output to track progress.
 The program can be exited with "!" as an input.
 [The file can be found here](Homework2_hxo180002.py)

+## Assignment 3 - WordNet
+This program shows examples and output of WordNet processing.
+It uses given sample words, such as human for nouns and living for verbs, to analyze.
+For more in-depth analysis on WordNet and its utility, [check out this short document.](WordNet.pdf) For the sample program, [see here.](Homework3_hxo180002.py)